writetome51/get-median/README.md

 Two functions that return the median from an array of numbers.

+getMedianFromUnordered(numbers);
-getMedianFromUnordered(numbers); // sorts numbers in proper order and returns accurate median.
+   // sorts numbers in proper order and returns accurate median.

+getMedianFromOrdered(numbers);
-getMedianFromOrdered(numbers); // if numbers are not ordered, the returned median is inaccurate.
+   // Assumes numbers are already in order.
+If not, the returned median is inaccurate.